-As these numbers show, motor vehicle accidents tragically affect over a quarter million Californians annually on the roads.
-Whether you are driving, riding in a car, riding a motorcycle or bicycle, or simply crossing the street, you face the risk of being involved in a car accident with life-threatening injuries.
+As these numbers show, motor vehicle accidents tragically affect over a quarter-million Californians annually.
+Whether you are driving, riding in a car, riding a motorcycle or bicycle, or simply crossing the street, you face the risk of being involved in an accident with life-threatening injuries.

 Crash victims can sustain devastating injuries.
 This is especially true if a smaller car collides with a large commercial truck, or if a motor vehicle hits a pedestrian or cyclist who has no protection from the impact.
 Serious motor vehicle accident injuries that can disrupt a victim’s life include:

-Traumatic brain injury (TBI) – A TBI is another common injury in car accidents because victims often hit their heads or suffer a violent jolt of their head.
+Traumatic brain injury (TBI) – A TBI is another common injury in car collisions because victims often hit their heads or suffer a violent jolt of their heads.
 This can cause the brain to rattle in the skull, causing damage to brain tissue.
 TBI victims can experience widely varying symptoms depending on what part of their brain was injured.
 Brain injuries can disrupt your cognitive functioning, making it difficult to process information or communicate your thoughts.
 It can also cause physical impairments involving balance, coordination, and speech.
 Finally, some brain injury victims experience personality changes and emotional and behavioral issues.
-While some TBI victims recover with time, it can take months or years.
+While some TBI victims recover with time, for many, it can take months or years before symptoms resolve.
 Others may have permanent impairments as a result of their injury.

 Soft tissue injuries – Soft tissue injuries affect the muscles, ligaments, and tendons and are common in the neck, back, knees, shoulders, and other joints.
-Car accident impacts can cause people to twist in unordinary ways, which can cause a sprain or strain to the soft tissue.
-Some accidents can cause the soft tissue to tear partially or completely, which usually requires surgical repair.
+Motor vehicle accidents can cause people to twist in unordinary ways, which can cause a sprain or strain to the soft tissue.
+Some accidents can cause the soft tissue to tear partially or completely, which may require surgical repair.
 Recovery from these injuries can be long and requires significant rehabilitative therapy, though victims still may not ever return to their previous abilities and activities.

 Internal injuries – Not all traumatic injuries are visible from the outside.
 Car accidents can result in serious internal trauma, which can often be life-threatening.
 Punctured lungs, broken ribs, internal hemorrhaging, and organ damage all require emergency trauma care to stabilize a victim.
 Victims with internal injuries often need emergency surgery and an extended hospital stay.
 The recovery period can be long for this type of injury.